These are the most popular day trips from Atlanta.

-When we moved to LA, it always surprised me how many times I heard our SoCal friends mention how beautiful and green Georgia was.
-Funny how you really learn to appreciate trees when you live in the desert, and sometimes you learn to appreciate the desert when you’re surrounded by trees.
+When we moved to LA, it always surprised me how many times I heard our SoCal friends mention how beautiful, lush, and green Georgia was.
+Funny how you learn to appreciate trees when you live in the desert, and sometimes you learn to appreciate the desert when you’re surrounded by trees.

 Even if you don’t have time to travel far, it’s easy to take a quick road trip for the day and explore locally.
 Here’s a list we put together of the most popular day trips from Atlanta.

-1. Lake Lanier
+1. Lake Lanier, Georgia

-Lake Lanier is a popular spot for Atlantans to swim, boat, fish, or enjoy other water sports.
+Lake Lanier is a popular place for Atlantans to swim, boat, fish, or enjoy other water sports.
 We used to love tubing here in the summer, and you can find hiking trails and even zip line through the trees.

-Distance: 65 mi / 1 hr 30 min
+Distance: 66 mi / 1 hr 5 min (map)

 Learn about the Gold Rush or even try panning for gold in this historic town.
 This is also the center of Georgia’s wine country!
 There are five vineyards and 12 wine tasting sites.
 Frogtown Cellars was our favorite, and I often dreamed of having my wedding here.

-3. Amicalola Falls State Park
+3. Amicalola Falls State Park, Georgia

-Distance: 71 mi / 1 hr 30 mins
+Distance: 70 mi / 1 hr 15 min (map)

 Climb to the top of the tallest waterfall in Georgia, which drops 730 feet and has multiple tiers.
 There is also a trail leading to Springer Mountain, the southern endpoint of the Appalachian Trail.

-Distance: 72 mi / 1 hr 20 min
+Distance: 73 mi / 1 hr 15 min (map)

 As Georgia Tech grads, this is the home of our rivals, University of Georgia, but you can’t deny the great indie music scene and fun college town atmosphere.
 We used to frequently drive to Athens on Thursday nights to party all night, stop for a greasy bite at Waffle House, and head straight to class in the morning.
 I can’t believe we used to do that.
 Even if you’re not into the nightlife, it’s a great place to visit for food and find historical buildings with typical Southern charm.

-5. Callaway Gardens
+5. Callaway Gardens, Georgia

-Distance: 80 mi / 1 hr 20 min
+Distance: 80 mi / 1 hr 15 min (map)